African-American culture: History

 African Americans are the result of an amalgamation of many different countries, cultures, tribes and religions during the 16th and 17th centuries, broken down, and rebuilt upon shared experiences and blended into one group on the North American continent during the trans-Atlantic slave trade and are now called African American.

 Most African Americans are the descendants of enslaved people who lived within the boundaries of the present United States.
-In addition, African Americans that are American Descendants of Slaves (ADOS) are primarily of West African and coastal Central African ancestry, with varying amounts of Western European and Native American ancestry.
+In addition, African Americans that are American Descendants of Slavery (ADOS) are primarily of West African and coastal Central African ancestry, with varying amounts of Western European and Native American ancestry.

 Roughly one-in-five Black people in the U.S. are immigrants or children of Black immigrants.
 While some Black immigrants or their children may also come to identify with African Americans, Black immigrants to the U.S. are not part of the African American ethnic group.
 The majority of first-generation immigrants from Africa prefer to identify with their nation of origin.
 There is some recent research which shows that some Black immigrants to the US resist assimilation to reduce exposure to racial discrimination faced by native-born African Americans.

 African American culture emerged amid systemic anti-Black racism in the United States, characterized by widespread violence, oppression and exclusion driven by white supremacy during the European colonial era.